 “Yes, some people call this the caveman diet.
 It’s also called the Paleolithic Diet, Ancestral Diet, Primal Diet and Perfect Health Diet.
 Most people use the name Paleo Diet because much of the original research done to support this way of eating was performed with an evolutionary biology perspective.
 But the real science that supports this diet is the thousands of studies that evaluate the effects of specific foods on our health.
 There is still alot to be studied, but there is enough convincing evidence for me to want to eat like this for the rest of my life.
 Plus, I am so much healthier, happier, and energetic since I started eating a Paleo Diet!
 I highly recommend trying it for a month and seeing how you feel!”

 Some people will take this information away and let it percolate for days, weeks, or years before they feel the need to investigate further.
 Others will be so fascinated that we launch into discussions on environmental sustainability, specific health conditions that can be helped with a paleo diet, and even the mechanisms through which certain foods promote a leaky gut and inflammation (and sometimes they just ask me how to make paleo bread).
 If they are interested, I point the person to some of the wonderful resources for more information (like my blog!
 Boy, I really should keep some business cards in my purse).
-I typically recommend The Paleo Answer for people who I can sense want to get into the nitty gritty details of the diet, with citations (that’s what converted my aunt and uncle).
+I typically recommend The Paleo Answer for people who I can sense want to get into the nitty gritty details of the diet, with scientific citations (that’s what converted my aunt and uncle).
+Practical Paleo is my favorite general guide and also comes with recipes to help get people started.
 I love to recommend The Paleo Solution for its emphasis not only on diet but on sleep quality, stress management and exercise.
 It Starts With Food is a great resource for people who would do better with a cold turkey approach or who are likely to get bogged down in the science (Dallas and Melissa explain the rationale behind the paleo diet in a very approachable way, in my opinion).
-I may also recommend the The Primal Blueprint or Perfect Health Diet for those who I sense may identify better with their explanations and versions of this way of eating.
+I may also recommend the The Primal Blueprint or Perfect Health Diet for those who I sense may identify better with their explanations and versions of this way of eating and with the inclusion of high-quality dairy and rice, respectively.
 I also recommend the books The Vegetarian Myth and The Omnivore’s Dilemma and the documentaries Food, Inc., Fresh, and Ingredients to help with the environmental sustainability arguments.
 I like to recommend the movie Fat Head just for the explanation of the effects of too much sugars and carbohydrates in our diet and also to help people begin to think of dietary fat as healthy.

 I think a very small percentage of the people I talk to about the paleo diet are really ready to try it for themselves.
+And I never try to push this way of eating on anyone (I believe the motivation to make positive diet and lifestyle changes need to come from within and no amount of encouragement or education or even scare tactics from external sources can make someone change until they are ready).
 But, I try and frame my explanation in the most approachable way possible.
 Maybe if they aren’t ready now, they will remember my explanation and come back to this way of eating when they are ready for a change.
 I feel that if we are to make the paleo diet truly accessible to the majority of people, we need to find a way of explaining it so that anyone can understand and identify with it.